antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 ---------

-Proving causes; manipulating cell lines
+Proving causes: manipulating cell lines
 ------------------------------------------

 From experiments it is known that cells can change their nature, some cells exhibit a certain plasticity.